MotionPlus Axis Group API

 Finds the coordinate frame of a rotary axis, given the poses sampled in circle around the headstock, and optional poses sampled in circle around the tailstock.

-The origin of the frame locates at the center of the headstock, with x axis pointing to the first sample of headstock, and z axis pointing to the direction of rotation form the first sample of headstock to the second.
+The origin of the frame locates at the center of the headstock, with x axis pointing to the first sample of headstock.
+The z axis points in the direction of rotation from the first headstock sample to the second according to the right-hand rule.

 Parameters

-headstock: (pose[]) Poses sampled around the headstock in a circle.
+headstock: (pose[]) An array of poses sampled around the headstock in a circle.

-tailstock (optional): (pose[]) Poses sample around the tailstock in a circle.
+tailstock (optional): (pose[]) An array of poses sample around the tailstock in a circle.

 Return: